microsoft/Cornelius/README.md

  - `TdxPatches`: patches to apply to the P-SEAMLDR and TDX module source code.

 > [!NOTE]
-> The patches to enable sanitizers will be published in the near future
+> The patches to enable sanitizers will be published in the future

 ## How to use